Story-Like Speeches To Move Your Audience

 Will anyone know you wrote my speech for me?

 No. Confidentiality is key.
 Believe it or not, I consider myself to be a part of the hospitality industry.
 The best way for me to serve you is to serve your audience.
 Your audience loves you already.
-It’s my job to make you sound even better.
-Your audience does not need to know who I am.
+It’s my job to keep that going.

 What will happen if I don’t buy words from you?

 Nothing.
 Nothing will change if we do not work together.
 But, if you want to reward your audience with something more, with a mission - if you want to take your speaking or your content or your brand to the next level, I know working with me will help.
 It’s about what could happen.
+The speech we create together could increase your revenue, your membership and your brand awareness.
 Oooooohhhhhh, I got myself all excited!
 Come on, send me an email, let’s change the world!

 Okay, I like how this sounds.
 How do I get the ball rolling?